Koha-Community/kohadocs/source/patrons.rst

 -  Description: a description of the charges including the due date for overdue items and a link to the item record where one is available

+-  Home library: if the charge is linked to a particular item the home library is displayed

 -  Note: any notes about this charge/payment